 If our securities were to be delisted from the Nasdaq SmallCap Market, they could become subject to Rule 15g-9 under the Exchange Act, which imposes additional sales practice requirements on broker-dealers which sell such securities to persons other than established customers and "accredited investors" (generally, individuals with net worth in excess of \$1,000,000 or annual incomes exceeding \$200,000, or \$300,000 together with their spouses).
 For transactions covered by this rule, a broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent to the transaction prior to sale.
-Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities and may adversely affect the ability of stockholders to sell any of the securities acquired hereby in the secondary market.
+Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities and may acquired hereby in the secondary market.